210913-java-full-stack/Team_Excellence/README.md

-Project 1 -Airline Ticketing Kiosk App:
+Project 1 -Airline Ticketing Kiosk App: Gautier Airlines

 Description:
-/* Project description */
+Gautier Airlines is a flight booking service that allows users to book a flight to their dream destination.
+Book with us and we will fly you straight to your destination city with no pesky multi-stop flights!
+Not only that, be you will be supporting your local airports, reducing your impact on the environment!

 Minimum Requirements: